12 Thoracic Outlet Syndrome Exercises for Lasting Relief

 Once TOS has been diagnosed by a healthcare professional and any acute pain is under control, exercises and stretches are the next step in treatment.
 Certain exercises can help alleviate those suffering from TOS.

-Is stretching good for thoracic outlet syndrome?
 Stretching is good for TOS.
 Many of the exercises below are stretches.
 You’ll want to visit a physical therapist or chiropractor before trying strenuous movements.
 They can help you build an exercise program based on your specific needs.

 While the majority find stretching and strengthening helpful, symptoms may worsen for those who have other conditions.
 That’s another reason it’s important to discuss new exercises with a professional.